jonathansillito/open-source-project-course/modules/introduction/README.md

 ## Reflecting

+You will submit two reflections for this part of the course, one about the project you are selecting and another about your mentor.

+### Project Selection Reflection
 Submit a one-page description of the project you want to contribute to and the rationale behind your decision.
 Your write-up should include:

 * The name of the project and a link to its website/Github